alexmplastow/someToolsForProteinTopologyAnalysisWithSMD/README.md

 If a residue acquires a p_value <= 0.05, it may be considered detached

-THIS IS A LITTLE ABRUPT, THINK ABOUT REWRITING FOR CLARITY
+To reproduce the visualization shown above:

-To access the secondary structures
+Access the secondary structures,

 ```
 frameStructure_0 = objects.frameStructure(path/to/initial*pdb, ssDataFileResnum, ssDataFileResidue)
 sStructures = frameStructure_0.getSecondaryStructures().copy()
 ```
-To reproduce the visualization shown above:
+Then loop through using either biopython or mdAnalysis generated PDBs

 ```
 for pdb in listOfPDBfilePaths: